- Summer Session FREE: June 15- August 14, 2020

 During the ten-week simulation each fall and spring, you can trade stocks via personal computer.
 You simply type in a stock’s ticker symbol and the transaction you want to make (buy, sell, short-cover, or short- sell).
 The value of your trades is then calculated using share prices at the close of the participating stock markets.
 Your portfolio is updated daily to tell you the value of your current holdings, brokerage commissions, return on investment, team or individual ranking, and other information.

-You may qualify to win plaques, certificates and other awards based on the success of your investment management strategy at the end of the ten-week session.
+You may qualify to win banners, certificates and other awards based on the success of your investment management strategy at the end of the ten-week session.

 How Do I Sign Up?